-Zero Suppress -- The zero suppress code is used only if the field is numeric and if the file and field report codes indicate that the field may be operated on by REPORT.
-Zero suppression may also be selected as an option at report definition time.
-The three possible zero suppress codes and their effect on the external format of the field in reports generated with REPORT are summarized as follows.
+Specify the 0-suppress (zero-suppress) field only if the field is numeric (Internal formats B, P, U, or Z) and if you specified 0 in the Report Code field.
+Zero suppression can also be specified as an option at report definition time.
+The three possible zero suppress codes and their effects on the external format of the field in reports generated with the REPORT utility are summarized as follows:

 Zero Suppress Code External Format

 0 No zero suppression

-1 Leading (leftmost) zeros are suppressed.
+1 Leading (leftmost) suppressed zeros are

-2 Leading (leftmost) zeros are represented as asterisks ().
+2 Leading (leftmost) represented as asterisks zeros s () are

-Sign Control -- The sign control code is used only if the field is numeric and if the file and field report codes indicate that the field may be operated on by REPORT.
-The sign control code determines the external report format of the negative field values.
-If the field is lengthened as a result of adding a sign, extra space is automatically created for the field on reports.
-The external format corresponding to each sign control code is summarized as follows.
+Sign Contrl Specify the Sign Control field only if the field is numeric (Internal formats B, P, U, or Z) and if you specified 0 in the Report Code field.
+The sign control code field identifies the external report format of the negative field values.
+If the record's field is lengthened as a result of adding a sign, an extra space is created for the field on reports.
+The external format corresponding to each sign control code is summarized as follows: